Plastic Odyssey and Crédit Agricole: stopping plastic pollution at source

 Multidimensional backing from the Grameen Crédit Agricole Foundation

-Drawing on its expertise in promoting positive impact and inclusive entrepreneurship, combined with its knowledge of the field gained from its presence in nearly 40 countries, the Grameen Crédit Agricole Foundation is committed to working alongside Plastic Odyssey.
+Drawing on its expertise in promoting positive social impact and inclusive entrepreneurship, combined with its knowledge of the field gained from its presence in nearly 40 countries, the Grameen Crédit Agricole Foundation is committed to working alongside Plastic Odyssey.
 Its objective is to facilitate connections between the Plastic Odyssey and local networks with the capability to adopt new recycling techniques.
 The Foundation will organise contacts with local recycling networks and industries, provide assistance and advice to map out smart projects that can be replicated from one port of call to another, and organise meetings with big players in local industry to help set up small pilot units to develop local social business models.

 Why is Plastic Odyssey fuelled by plastic waste?